Principal Investigator

 Research interests:

 Alex is interested in the movement and behavior of sharks and their relatives, and how these are influenced by biotic (living) and abiotic (non-living) factors in the environment.
 She uses a combination of methods, including stomach content analysis, biologging, and spatial modeling, to explore these topics in a wide variety of threatened or data deficient species.
-Her current work in the Big Fish Lab focuses on the diet and habitat use of salmon sharks in Oregon, Washington, and Alaska, and how that affects prey species (like salmon) in this region.
-She is also exploring the social lives of basking sharks in Ireland.
+Her current work in the Big Fish Lab spans a wide range of topics, but includes research on the diet and habitat use of salmon sharks, the movement of Pacific spiny dogfish, distribution of Chinook salmon, and the social lives of basking sharks in Ireland.

 Other: